Introduction to the Mobile Software Development Lifecycle

 This allows developers a potentially larger yet more complex distribution channel for their applications.
 Google Play is Google’s official app store, but there are many others.
 A few popular ones are:

-Windows applications are distributed to users via the Microsoft Store.
+UWP applications are distributed to users via the Microsoft Store.
 Developers submit their apps for approval, after which they appear in the Store.
 For more information on publishing Windows apps, see UWP's Publish documentation.

 Mobile Development Considerations